-Applying for ethics governance approval
+Applying for research governance approval

 Research governance refers to the processes used by institutions to ensure that they are accountable for the research conducted under their auspices.
 After obtaining ethics approval, research governance approval must be obtained by submitting a site-specific assessment (SSA) application to all sites where research will be conducted.

 Research Governance Office